sayitfast/MountWizzard3/docu/installation_mac.md

 developer forum on: http://www.10micron.eu/forum/viewforum.php?f=18.
 Please take into account that I'm doing the software as a hobby and you can't expect the support you will have on paid software :-)

+### New installation method on MAC for testing !

+All you need is to download the mountwizzard3.app.zip file and extract it.
+Than you have a MAC APP, which you could place to your working directory like the windows version.
+That's all.

 ### Installation of python on mac

 You need to install python 3.6.5.
 You can download it from: